SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 ##### i.
 Video

-_ function startVideo: starts the video at at specific time
+_ function startVideo: starts the video at a specific time and init the display of the corresponding transcriptionsData

 * *parameters*